ggackowski/visual-smart-house/README.md

 - Lamps ("lamp")
 - Motion sensors ("motion_sensor")

-# Connection with MQTT broker
+# Connection with a MQTT broker

 App connects with a MQTT broker and can understand a message in this format: